 Angela Hefti (LL.M.
-2018) is spending her fellowship at the European Court of Human Rights, where she works for Judge Keller and the Court’s Research Division.
-Previously, she was a research fellow at the Schell Center for International Human Rights, where she conducted research towards completion of her Ph.D. on conceptualizing Feminicide as a human rights violation, based at the University of Lucerne in Switzerland.
+2018) ) is currently a postdoctoral visiting researcher at Harvard Law School.
+Angela spent her fellowship at the European Court of Human Rights, where she worked for Judge Keller and the Court’s Research Division.
+Previously, she was a research fellow at the Schell Center for International Human Rights, where she conducted research towards the completion of her Ph.D. on conceptualizing Femicide as a human rights violation, based at the University of Lucerne in Switzerland.
 She was also a co-founder and co-President of the YLS European Law Association.
 She earned her LL.M. as a Fulbright scholar and was a member of the Allard K. Lowenstein International Human Rights Clinic.
 Prior to her graduate studies, Angela worked at the University of Lucerne in Switzerland, where she was the Associate Director of an international human rights program and a researcher/lecturer.
 She also clerked at the Inter-American Court of Human Rights in Costa Rica and was a visiting researcher at the Max Planck Institute for Comparative Public Law and International Law in Germany.
 During her legal education in Spain and Switzerland, Angela interned at the Appeals Chamber of the International Criminal Tribunal for Rwanda in the Netherlands, and the Spanish Refugee Commission in Las Palmas de Gran Canaria.

 Mara Redlich Revkin (J.D.
 2016) is spending her fellowship at the International Organization for Migration (IOM)’s Iraq Mission.
 Her research as a political scientist aims to contribute to the development of evidence-based policies and programs that can promote the protection of human rights and rule of law in war-torn societies.
 As a Robina Fellow, she is partnering with IOM and Yale Law School’s Center for Global Legal Challenges to collect data on the effects of IOM's community policing program, which aims to improve trust and cooperation between Iraqi civilians and state security forces.
 This multi-method study, which includes two waves of door-to-door household surveys, will assess whether community policing methods have positive effects on the protection of human rights.
 At Yale, Mara was a member of the Allard K. Lowenstein International Human Rights Clinic and a summer intern at the Cairo office of Human Rights Watch.
 She also served as the lead researcher on Iraq and Syria for projects implemented by United Nations University, the research wing of the UN system, on the recruitment of children by armed groups and post-conflict transitional justice.
 She received her Ph.D. in Political Science from Yale in May 2019 and holds a B.A. in Political Science and Arabic from Swarthmore College.